shirtandtieler/Test-Docs-Repo/pages/workflow/intro_rlready.md

 ### Comparison with "traditional" simulation models

-{% include note.html content="For the purpose of this explanation, a "traditional" simulation model refers to a typical AnyLogic model built without RL in mind. " %}
+{% include note.html content="For the purpose of this explanation, a 'traditional' simulation model refers to a typical AnyLogic model built without RL in mind. " %}

 Some qualities of a traditional simulation model: